-This project will involve eight of Europe's NMIs and hence will synergise their national metrology research programmes.
-It is fully recognised that no single NMI has, or will have, the capability to deliver all the work in this project.
-Therefore, this project brings together each NMI's capability in order to build a complete picture of capability that fully aligns with stakeholder needs.
-During the project, preparatory tasks will be undertaken to subsequently establish a coordinated network of NMIs, including the NMI of Argentina (INTI), that will provide a comprehensive measurement capability based on the outcomes of this project, and the previous EMRP project SIB62.

-This project will also foster collaborations between five European experienced NMIs (i.e. METAS, LNE, NPL, PTB and VSL) and three relatively small NMIs (CMI, GUM and TUBITAK) whose metrology programmes are at an early stage of development in the field of electrical measurements.
+No single NMI currently has the capability to deliver this project, therefore, this project involves eight of Europe's NMIs and will synergise their national research programmes.
+During the project, preparatory tasks are being undertaken to subsequently establish a coordinated network of NMIs, including the NMI of Argentina (INTI), in order to provide a comprehensive measurement capability based on the outcomes of this project, and the previous EMRP project SIB62.
+This project will also foster the development of three relatively small NMIs (CMI, GUM and TUBITAK) whose metrology programmes are at an early stage of development in the field of electrical measurements.
+This will be done through their working collaborations with the five experienced European NMIs (i.e. METAS, LNE, NPL, PTB and VSL) in this consortium.